Saddff2/github-CI/README.md

     app.run(host='0.0.0.0')
 ```

-This is simple web app that will be running on Flask default port 5000.
+This is a simple web app that will be running on Flask default port 5000.

 ### Step 2: Dockerfile
 ```